Substack for coaches: the paywalled feed vs. the client pipeline.

 How does Nashra's pricing compare to Substack for a coaching newsletter?

 Substack is free until you turn on paid subscriptions, then takes 10% of every payment.
-Nashra is a flat monthly fee from $23/month at 3,000 subscribers, 0% revenue share.
-If a coaching newsletter earns $2,000/month in paid subscriptions, Substack's cut is $200/month.
-Nashra's is zero.
+Nashra is a flat monthly fee from $23/month at 3,000 subscribers, never a percentage of your revenue.
+Where a $2,000/month paid newsletter hands Substack $200 every month, Nashra's bill stays flat regardless of what you earn.

 When does Substack still make sense for a coach?